spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-select.md

 ## Overview

-Table Column Select is an Angular Component that provides a drop-down list by rendering the `@spryker/select` component.
+Table Column Select is an Angular Component that renders a drop-down list using the `@spryker/select` component.

 Example usage of the Table Column Select in the `@spryker/table` config: